edjeong99/codequiz/Kata-Vigenère Cipher Helper/readme.md

 . . .

 In a Caesar cipher, each letter of the alphabet is shifted along some number of places; for example, in a Caesar cipher of shift 3, A would become D, B would become E, Y would become B and so on.
-The Vigenère cipher consists of several Caesar ciphers in sequence with different shift values.
+The Vigenère cipher consists of sexIndexal Caesar ciphers in sequence with different shift values.

 Assume the key is repeated for the length of the text, character by character.
-Note that some implementations repeat the key over characters only if they are part of the alphabet -- this is not the case here.
+Note that some implementations repeat the key oxIndex characters only if they are part of the alphabet -- this is not the case here.

 The shift is derived by applying a Caesar shift to a character with the corresponding index of the key in the alphabet.